Properties of Krylov state complexity in qubit dynamics: Introduction

 The paper is organized as follows: in section \ref{section:Krylov-state-complexity}, we review the Krylov state complexity and some of its properties.
 In section \ref{sec:qu1}, we study the single qubit and provide a geometrical interpretation of the Krylov complexity.
 We extend the study to two qubits in section \ref{sec:two_qubits}, considering both uncoupled and coupled qubits.
 The particular case of a pair of Rydberg atoms is discussed in Sec.~\ref{iqs}.
-We generalize the minimization of the Krylov complexity in Sec.~\ref{sec:minimization_of_complexity}.
+We generalize the minimization of the time-averaged spread complexity in different bases and discuss their relevance in Sec.~\ref{sec:minimization_of_complexity}.
 Finally, we summarize our results in Sec.~\ref{sec:summary}.